Cellular Interface Cluster

 Dr Falk Schneider

-Fluorescence imaging of membrane dynamics
+Fluorescence imaging of membrane dynamics and organisation

 Dr Eva Kreysing